Chinmay1206/M2-EmbSys/Project/3_Implementation/Implementation.md

-* this folder contains the .c & .h files of project
+* this folder contains the .ino & .hex files of project

 # Steps to run the code
  * For Building the code